NativeScript/nativescript-sdk-examples-ng/app/ng-ui-widgets-category/image/metadata.md

 ---
-title: ImageCache
+title: Image
-description: The ImageCache module contains Cache class, which provides the functionality for caching the source for the already downloaded images and allows their reuse.
-The example demonstrates the basics scenario, where this functionality is used.
+description: The Image is UI widget, which is a common abstraction over iOS's UIImage and Android's widget.ImageView.
+The component allows loading an image from different resources(URL, ImageSource, image from the resource folder or while providing the relative path to the image file) via its src property.
-position: 28
+position: 27
-slug: image-cache-ng
+slug: image-ng
 ---